Lewis Albanese

 Lewis Albanese (April 27, 1946 – December 1, 1966), born Luigi Albanese, was an Italian-born United States Army Private First Class who posthumously received the Medal of Honor for his actions during the Vietnam War.

-Born in Italy, Albanese immigrated to the United States and joined the Army in 1965.
+Born in Italy, Albanese immigrated to the United States as a young child with his parents and was drafted into the Army in 1965 after graduating from high school.
 During an exercise in the Republic of Vietnam, Albanese's platoon was under heavy fire from North Vietnamese positions.
-Albanese then bayonet charged his way to a enclosed sniper position, where he killed 8 snipers before he was mortally wounded.
+Albanese then bayonet charged his way to an enclosed sniper position, killing eight snipers before being mortally wounded.

 Biography

-Louie Albanese (in Italian Luigi) was born in Cornedo Vicentino - Vicenza, Italy and graduated from Franklin High School in Seattle, Washington.
-He briefly worked for Boeing before joining the Army on 26 October 1965.
-He received basic training with B Co 1st Bn 11th Inf at Fort Carson, Colorado and was sent to Vietnam in August 1966 as part of the 7th Cavalry attached to the 1st Cavalry Division.
+Lewis Albanese (in Italian Luigi) was born in Cornedo Vicentino, Vicenza, Italy and graduated from Franklin High School in Seattle, Washington in 1964.
+He briefly worked for Boeing before being drafted into the Army on 26 October 1965.
+Albanese received basic training with B Co 1st Bn 11th Inf at Fort Carson, Colorado and was sent to Vietnam in August 1966 as part of the 7th Cavalry attached to the 1st Cavalry Division.

-In December 1966, while on patrol in the Republic of Vietnam with Company B of the 5th Battalion, his unit received heavy fire from concealed enemy positions.
+In December 1966, while on patrol in Binh Dinh Province, Republic of Vietnam with Company B of the 5th Battalion, Albanese's unit received heavy fire from concealed enemy positions.
 During an attempted encirclement of the platoon by the Vietnamese forces, Albanese fixed a bayonet to his weapon and charged the enemy positions.
 Upon arriving and momentarily silencing the enemy fire, Albanese discovered that the ditch he had charged was a well-entrenched position.
-He continued 100 metres through the position, killing at least eight enemy snipers despite running out of ammunition, being forced to fight hand to hand, and being mortally wounded.
+He continued 100 meters through the position, killing at least eight enemy snipers despite running out of ammunition, being forced to fight hand to hand, and being mortally wounded.

-His actions enabled his unit to advance further, and he posthumously received the Medal of Honor, which was presented to his family at the Pentagon by Secretary of the Army Stanley Rogers Resor on February 16, 1968.
-He is buried in Evergreen-Washelli Memorial Park and Funeral Home in Seattle, Washington.
+Albanese's actions enabled his unit to advance further, and he posthumously received the Medal of Honor, which was presented to his family at the Pentagon by Secretary of the Army Stanley Rogers Resor on February 16, 1968.
+Albanese is buried in Evergreen-Washelli Memorial Park and Funeral Home in Seattle, Washington.
 His name is found on Panel 12E, Row 131 of the Vietnam War Memorial.

-In 2014 in his native country town Cornedo Vicentino in Italy named a street in his honor.
+In 2014, Cornedo Vicentino, Italy named a street in Albanese's honor.